 I am a firm believer that every artist should have their own website to showcase their work.
 However many aspiring artists seem to be holding back, usually due to a lack of confidence.

-At the very least, a website can act as a simple showcase and record of your artworks.
-However for some a website can become much, much more than that.
+At the very least, a website can act as a simple showcase and record of your artwork.
+However, for some, a website can become much, much more than that.
 I personally started blogging about art on my personal website and reached over 100,000 people in just my first year.
-Without a website this would not have been possible.
+Without a website, this would not have been possible.

-In this post I will show you just how easy it is to set up your own art website and get your art in front of the world.
+In this post, I will show you just how easy it is to set up your own art website and get your art in front of the world.
+I cover:

 Why Do You Need Your Own Art Website?